microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     ````
     ![Connecting from Putty](images/ssh2.png)

-    {% include note.html content= "To initiate the above command, the Putty.exe needs to be placed in the path selected in the Command Prompt or the absolute path of the Putty.exe need to be provided in the command." %}
+    > To initiate the above command, the Putty.exe needs to be placed in the path selected in the Command Prompt or the absolute path of the Putty.exe need to be provided in the command.

-1. Login with the user name and password that was provided during the provisioning of the VM.
+1. Login with the user name and password that was provided during the provisioning of the Jenkins VM.

 1. Once the connection is successful, open a browser on the host machine and navigate to the URL [http://localhost:8080](http://localhost:8080).
 The **Getting Started** page for Jenkins will be displayed.